elixir-webrtc/ex_webrtc/guides/advanced/deploying.md

 # Deploying

 Deploying WebRTC applications can be cumbersome.
-Here are a couple of details you should keep in mind when trying to push your project into production.
+Here are a few details you should keep in mind when trying to push your project into production.

 ## Allow UDP traffic in your firewall